👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • What types of MLD massage do you offer?

-Vodder's MLD is generally oil-free, except if you have very dry or fragile skin.
-It is a gentle, skin stretching technique, using stationary circles and scooping and pumping motions with the hands to stimulate the superficial lymphatic vessels underneath the skin towards the lymph nodes.
-The movement is light and flowing and works best if the body is massaged from proximal to distal, starting with the neck and working downwards.
-It was created by Dr. Emil Vodder, a Danish naturopath, and his wife, Estrid, in the 1930s, who initially wanted to help people with chronic sinusitis.
+Vodder's MLD is typically oil-free, although exceptions may be made for individuals with very dry or fragile skin.
+It involves gentle, skin-stretching techniques using stationary circles and scooping and pumping motions with the hands to stimulate the superficial lymphatic vessels beneath the skin, directing them towards the lymph nodes.
+This light and flowing movement is most effective when applied from proximal to distal, starting from the neck and moving downwards.
+Developed by Dr. Emil Vodder, a Danish naturopath, and his wife, Estrid, in the 1930s, it was originally intended to assist individuals with chronic sinusitis.

-The Joana Medrado Method uses lotion to increase lymphatic drainage and circulation to the legs, arms, and abdomen.
-Slow upwards strokes are used with the hands, stretching the skin and then pumping the lymph nodes at the end of each movement.
-Joana Medrado is a Brazilian physiotherapist who developed her own lymphatic drainage style.
+The Joana Medrado Method utilizes lotion to enhance lymphatic drainage and circulation in the legs, arms, and abdomen.
+It involves slow upward strokes with the hands, stretching the skin and concluding with lymph node pumping at the end of each movement.
+This method was developed by Joana Medrado, a popular Brazilian physiotherapist, who created her unique approach to lymphatic drainage and post-op care.

 • Are there any side effects or risks associated with manual lymph drainage?

-• How often should I get manual lymph drainage massage?
+• How often should I have a manual lymph drainage massage?

 Top